theabolton/abcdb/docs/project_description.rst

 +++++
-abcDB
+ABCdb
 +++++

-abcDB is a web-based tool for working with music notated in ABC format, providing database, rendering, and analysis functions.
+ABCdb is a web-based tool for working with music notated in ABC format, providing database, rendering, and analysis functions.

 Overview